AguaClara/UASB/summer2018report.md

 With this given headloss, the dimensions of the larger pipe that will intersect with the influent pipes can be solved for.
 This pipe needs to fill to the required head with one dump, while still allowing a small volume of water occupy the entrance tank, allowing even flow distribution.

+**_Juan's comments:_** I don't think intersect is the right word here.
+Remember, people who have no idea what you're doing right now will read this and be expected to understand everything perfectly.
+Make it easy for them!

 ```python